WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/grammatical-person.md

 ## Second person

 In general, use second person in your documentation.
 Second person depicts a friendly tone, with a perfect focus on the reader.
 In addition to this, directly addressing the reader helps avoid passive voice; thereby preventing unwanted confusion.

+## First person

+Use first person (*I, we*) only when absolutely needed.
+First person may be used in quotes, direct references, and personifications.
+First person plurals such as *we* may intimidate the reader in some cases.
+Try to avoid first person plural, but be cautious if you're them.